A blend of roasted cauliflower, cashew milk, and potatoes makes this creamy vegan cauliflower soup perfectly delicious (and healthy!)

 - In a large pot, heat 1 tbsp. olive oil over medium-high.
 Stir in onions and sweat until translucent, about 4 minutes.
 Add the potatoes and cook for a couple of minutes, stirring occasionally as the potatoes will begin to stick.
 Season with salt and pepper.
 Deglaze pan with wine (or vegetable broth if omitting wine.)
 Simmer the wine for a couple of minutes.
 Pour in the vegetable broth, mustard, and thyme, and bring the soup to a boil.
 Reduce heat, cover, and simmer for 15 minutes, or until potatoes are soft enough to puree.

 - Puree potatoes in broth with a hand blender until smooth (you don't have to get it perfect, but the potatoes will act as the thickener here.)
 Pour in the cauliflower and cashew milk.
-Simmer for another 10 minutes so the flavours can combine.
+Simmer for another 10 minutes so the flavors can combine.
 Serve with some additional fresh thyme if desired!

 Valentine's Day was a hit and I cannot wait to share with you tomorrow a recipe I taste-tested for a fellow food blogger (seriously, amazing!)
 So stay tuned and hope for spring to come sooner than later!